simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ### Automation for Effortless Data Removal

-Incogni's approach revolves around **full automation**, streamlining the process of data removal with unparalleled efficiency.
+Incogni's approach revolves around **full automation**, simplifying the process of data removal with unparalleled efficiency.
 By automating the tedious task of contacting data brokers, Incogni actively secures the **swift removal of personal data** from their databases on behalf of users.
-This seamless experience empowers individuals to focus on what truly matters while their data privacy is effectively safeguarded.
+This smooth experience helps individuals to focus on what truly matters while their data privacy is effectively safeguarded.

 ### Incogni 2026 Enhancements